phonegap/workshop-plugins/lesson6.md

         }
     }

 ## Publishing your Plugin
-When you are ready to share your plugin with the community, you can do so using either npm or the plugman tool.
+When you are ready to share your plugin with the community, you can do so using either **npm** or the **plugman tool**.

 ### Using npm
 You must have a user on the npm registry to publish, if you don't already have one you can create one using the `adduser` command as shown below:

     $ npm adduser # (only if you don't have an account in the npm registry yet)
     $ npm publish /path/to/your/plugin

 Or from within the top-level of the plugin project you can simply run:

     $ npm publish .

 ### Using Plugman
-While the `npm` method is the preferred way to publish your plugins, you should be aware that you could also use the plugman tool to do so as well.
+The `npm` method is the preferred way to publish your plugins, however you can also use the plugman tool to do so as well with the following:

     $ plugman publish myPluginDirectoryPath